 Buyer’s Guide for Lawn Mower Lifts

-Most lawn mower lifts are easy to use and feature solid construction.
-If you’re investing in a unit for your home or business, it’s important to purchase a unit that can handle your mower perfectly, so take into account the following factors:
+If you’re investing in a lawnmower lift for your home or business, it’s important to purchase a unit that suits your own personal needs.

 - Lifting height.

-The biggest question—literally—is what kind of lawn mower do you have?
-A small, rear-engine model won’t weigh as much as a lawn tractor or a zero-turn model.
-You’ll want to know the weight of your machine and compare the company’s recommended weight capacity.
+The biggest question is—literally— what size of lawn mower do you have?
+A small, gas powered used push lawn mower or a rear-engine model won’t weigh as much as most residential tractors, riding lawn tractors or a ztr mower (zero-turn model).

-Err on the side of caution, though, and get the best lawn mower lift for your unit’s weight.
-To be safe, get a lift that can handle more weight than you think you need.
+Err on the side of caution, though, and get a lift that can handle more weight than you think you need.
 You can never be too careful with your safety, especially when you’re lying underneath a large piece of equipment.

-If your lawn mower is one of the biggest out there, consider the lift with the best capacity, which, for us, is the Mojack MJPRO.
+If your lawn mower is one of the biggest out there (maybe a proper garden tractor!), consider the lift with the best capacity, which, for us, is the Mojack MJPRO.

 There are three lifting mechanisms to look out for: